-Cordell & Cordell offers legal representation and divorce help for men in New York with offices in Albany and Saratoga Springs.
+Cordell & Cordell offers legal representation and divorce help for men in New York with offices in Albany, Buffalo, and Saratoga Springs.
 Our divorce attorneys are committed to delivering the best result possible, and we fight to be a partner men can count on.
 Our attorneys are committed to providing you the best legal service in this trying time.

 To schedule an appointment with a New York divorce lawyer, please call 1-866-DADS-LAW or the numbers listed to the right to your local office.

 New York Divorce FAQ